Top 10 Attractions in Tbilisi

 3. The Bridge of Peace

-The Bridge of Peace, Landmarks and Attractions in Tbilisi
+The Bridge of Peace, Tbilisi

 The Bridge of Peace, a pedestrian path over the Kura River built in 2010, is a standout modern feature of Tbilisi.
 Easily seen from both the Narikala Fortress and Metekhi Church, this bridge was designed by the Italian Michele De Lucchi and shipped over from Italy in pieces.
 At 156 meters long, it links the Old Town with the contemporary Rike Park.